 First shelter of Henno Martin at Kuiseb Canyon

-Two German geologists, Dr. Henno Martin, and Dr. Herman Korn, went at the beginning of WW2 in 1940 for 2,5 years into hiding around the Kuiseb Canyon area, Namibia, to avoid internment by the South-African Union government.
+Two German geologists, Dr. Henno Martin and Dr. Herman Korn, went into hiding around the Kuiseb Canyon area, Namibia, for 2.5 years at the beginning of WW2 in 1940 to avoid internment by the South African Union government.
 During that time, they lived mainly off the land.
-Herman Korn died in 1946 in a traffic accident and Henno Martin was after the war Professor of Geology at the University of Cape Town and later on at Göttingen, where he died in 1998.
+Herman Korn died in 1946 in a traffic accident.
+Henno Martin was a professor of geology at the University of Cape Town after the war and later at Göttingen, Germany, where he died in 1998.
+Henno Martin published the book The Sheltering Desert in 1957.
+Based on their experiences of this ordeal, it was also the basis for the same-named movie in 1991.

 Shelters of Henno Martin and Herman Korn